metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 # NAME

-Database::Abstraction - database abstraction layer
+Database::Abstraction - read-only database abstraction layer

 # VERSION

-Version 0.12
+Version 0.13

 # SYNOPSIS

-Abstract class giving read-only access to CSV, XML and SQLite databases via Perl without writing any SQL.
+Abstract class giving read-only access to CSV, XML and SQLite databases via Perl without writing any SQL, using caching for performance optimization.
+It offers functionalities like opening the database and fetching data based on various criteria,

 Look for databases in $directory in this order:
 1) SQLite (file ends with .sql)
 2) PSV (pipe separated file, file ends with .psv)
 3) CSV (file ends with .csv or .db, can be gzipped) (note the default sep\_char is '!' not ',')
 4) XML (file ends with .xml)

+The AUTOLOAD feature allows for convenient access to database columns using method calls.

 If the table has a key column, entries are keyed on that and sorts are based on it.